Fisher Information, Training and Bias in Fourier Regression Models: Introduction

 The effective dimension (ED), calculated from the Fisher information matrix (FIM), has been recently introduced in a seminal work \cite{Abbas2021} as a measure for the capacity of a model to effectively explore all of its degrees of freedom, i.e., make use of its full parameter space.
 In \cite{Abbas2021}, the authors not only use the ED for constructing theoretical generalization bounds, but also show numerical examples of QNNs having larger ED than classical networks used for comparison, which they relate to their faster training ability for a chosen learning task.
 These encouraging results then prompt the question: do models with a high ED \emph{always} have faster training abilities?

 In this work, we provide a negative answer to this question.
 Focusing on models for regression, we show that whether a model with high ED has better training performance compared to one with low ED depends on how \emph{biased} the models are towards the specific regression task.
 In particular, for models that are completely agnostic, or unbiased, towards the function to be learned (the data-generating function), a high ED likely results in a better trainability.
 On the other hand, for models that are biased towards the function to be learned a lower ED is beneficial during training.
 Maybe unsurprisingly, these results quantitatively confirm the intuitive expectation that when the effective space a model can explore is constrained around the task's data-generating function, training the model to a good performance becomes easier.
-This is schematically illustrated in Fig.~\ref{figapp:Figure_Intro}(a) and (b).
-More general, our findings hint towards the difficulty, and perhaps the impossibility, of finding a data- and task-independent evaluation metric that can assess a ML model's performance prior to its training.
+The goal of this work is to explain the basic mechanisms behind this phenomenon, understand them on an analytical level as schematically illustrated in Fig.~\ref{figapp:Figure_Intro}(a) and (b), and provide numerical results supporting the findings.
+More general, our work hints towards the difficulty, and perhaps the impossibility, of finding a data- and task-independent evaluation metric that can assess a ML model's performance prior to its training.